-Letterpress Pointers for Designers
+Letterpress Pointers For Designers

-• Use type 6 point or larger.
+- Use type 6 point or larger.
 Our letterpress handles most fonts masterfully, but type smaller than 6 point will be blurred.

-• Minimum stroke weight is 0.3 point.
+- Minimum stroke weight is 0.1 point.
 This is a vital requirement to produce the cleanest final product.

-• Vector images preferred.
+- Vector images are preferred.